SettleMint

 triggerIdThe trigger this event applies to.

-kindThe lifecycle action: published, disabled, or republished.
+kindThe lifecycle step: published, disabled, or republished.

 eventIndexPosition of the event in the trigger's own lifecycle sequence.